tembo-io/website/docs/index.md

 # Introduction

-👋 Tembo will help you say **goodbye to database sprawl, and hello to Postgres**.
-Collapse the modern data stack with a unified developer platform.
+Say goodbye to database sprawl, and hello to Postgres.

-💸 Using many data platforms is expensive and complicated.
-Instead, **focus on your data** and just use Postgres.
+Tembo is the Postgres developer platform for building every data service.
+We collapse the database sprawl and empower users with a high-performance, fully-extensible managed Postgres service.
+With Tembo, developers can quickly create specialized data services using Stacks, pre-built Postgres configurations, and deploy without complex builds or additional data teams.

-🪄 Check out our **[Tembo Stacks](/docs/category/tembo-stacks)** to understand what we're all about.
+## Ready to Get Started with Tembo Cloud?

-🧐 Tembo is the **Postgres developer platform** for building every data service.
-Our mission is to collapse the database sprawl of the modern data stack with a unified developer platform.
-With Tembo, developers can quickly create and deploy specialized data services using Stacks, pre-built Postgres configurations, and deployments without complex builds or additional data teams.
+It's Postgres the way it *should* be.
+You don't have to be a database expert in order to have an expert-level managed database at your disposal.
+Get started with our managed Postgres service, [Tembo Cloud](https://cloud.tembo.io).

-## Tembo Cloud
+## What Are Stacks?

-⚡️ We invite you to try out our managed Postgres service, [Tembo Cloud](https://cloud.tembo.io).
+Stacks are pre-built Postgres configurations optimized for common enterprise needs.
+They are a simple, seamless way to create and deploy specialized data services.
+Try them for yourself right **[here](/docs/category/tembo-stacks)** to see what all the fuss is about.

-## Staying informed
+## Stay Connected

 - [GitHub](http://github.com/tembo-io)
 - [X](https://x.com/tembo_io)